Professor & Director

 Mariano is a NACE International member and actively participates in several task groups dedicated to solving various corrosion problems in oil and gas production.
 Likewise, he is an active member of The Electrochemical Society since 2003.
 Mariano is also a passionate photographer, enjoys baking at home and hiking, especially in the spectacular Western Australian scenery.

-Analytical methods, inhibitors, corrosivity of bulk cargoes, surface science, under-deposit corrosion, metal r...View profile
+Engagement and Impact Lead, Analytical methods, inhibitors, corrosivity of bulk cargoes, surface science, under-deposit corrosion, metal recovery, and characterization.View profile

 Kateřina is the leading scientist of corrosion inhibition and corrosion in mining programs at Curtin Corrosion Centre, with a primary focus on mechanistic investigations of reactions at liquid-solid interfaces using advanced analytical methods, including synchrotron-sourced and neutron-based techniques.
 She supervises numerous PhD projects at Curtin University and in collaboration with leading national and international scientists.
 Kateřina has been a principal investigator in research projects sponsored by oil and gas and mining industries.
 Her current projects involve corrosion inhibition, under-deposit corrosion, microbiologically influenced corrosion, cathodic protection, the corrosiveness of bulk cargoes, and recovery of metals from minerals.